nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 If user has changed the file location using the ‘change’ command, data will be save to the file path that user indicate.<br>
 There is no need to save manually.

-####Chaning default storage location: `change`
+####Changing default storage location: `change`
 Default storage location will be changed to the location specified by the user.
-Any data saved in the previous location will be automatically cleared.<br>
+Any data saved in the previous location will be cleared if specified.<br>
-Format: `change FILEPATH`
+Format: `change FILE_PATH`

+> The file path must end with the file type extension, .xml

-Example: `change /Desktop/folder/`
+Example: `change /Desktop/folder/taskManager.xml clear`

 #### Undo operations: `undo`
 Undo the most recent action.<br>